orchest/orchest/orchest-cli/README.md

       CR changes (but no process will be running to invoke the second one).
 - [x] Additional flags / options / file to specify installation
 - [ ] `orchest-controller` needs to be versioned as well instead of "latest"
+  - [ ] `orchest-controller` to contain the right default version.
+Otherwise it will only ever install the hardcoded `v2022.04.0`
 - [x] Cluster is never put into `Paused` after pausing
   - [ ] Unpausing (so doing `pause: false`) results in the cluster status being set to `Updating`
 - [ ] I think it would be nice to have a visualization indicating the different state transitions